In this drug factsheet:DIN (Drug Identification Number)

 How should I use this medication?

-To treat high blood pressure, the usual dose of perindopril ranges from 4 mg to 8 mg daily taken in 1 dose or in 2 divided doses.
+To treat high blood pressure or after a heart attack, the usual starting dose of perindopril is 4 mg taken once daily.
+The dose may be increased after 2 weeks up to a maximum of 8 mg once daily depending on blood pressure control.
 Perindopril may be used alone or in combination with other medications to reduce blood pressure.

 When used to treat congestive heart failure, the starting dose of perindopril is 2 mg.
-It may then be increased depending on the effect of the medication and side effects.
+It may then be increased to 4 mg once daily depending on the effect of the medication and side effects.

 For best results, the tablets should be taken before a meal and on an empty stomach.
 Once-daily doses should be taken in the morning before breakfast.
 Seniors and people with kidney disease may require smaller doses.